csixteen/honeybee/README.md

 # Motivation

 My main motivation is to practice Rust and use more advanced patterns and constructs.
-I use i3 as a Window Manager, and while searching for a replacement of the default i3status I thought it could actually be a good idea to write my own.
+I use [i3](https://i3wm.org/) as a Window Manager, and while searching for a replacement of the default i3status I thought it could actually be a good idea to write my own.
 I've read the entire [source code](https://github.com/i3/i3status) of the original one (which is written in C) and used it as a starting point.
 Eventually, I came across [i3status-rust](https://github.com/greshake/i3status-rust), which I used as source of inspiration for some idiomatic ways of writing certain parts in Rust, namely proper error handling and macros.

-Hopefully, soon I'll write an extensive companion blog post.

 # Getting started